 Dr Baraty has a special interest in inflammatory bowel disease.
 He undertook a 12 month advanced IBD imaging fellowship in Canada.
 During this time, he developed specialised skills in transabdominal ultrasound assessment of the gastrointestinal tract and is one of only two gastroenterologists in NSW accredited by the International Bowel Ultrasound Group (IBUS) to perform this assessment (LSPN8743).
 He is currently also undertaking a PhD in this field.
 He believes a healthy gastrointestinal tract is vital for overall health and has a superior understanding of the microbiome.
 He aims for complete patient care, combining evidence-based medicine and his advanced endoscopic and ultrasound skills with his empathetic, friendly and respectful personality.

-Dr Baraty is affiliated with Concord Hospital where he contributes to the IBD clinics and undertakes endoscopy lists.
-He also has appointments Macquarie University Hospital and Pennant Hills Day Surgery.
+Dr Baraty is a VMO at Ryde Hospital, adjacent to the consulting rooms, where he has a regular endoscopy list and admits patients.
+He also works at Concord Hospital where he contributes to the IBD clinics and undertakes endoscopy lists.
+In addition, he has appointments Macquarie University Hospital and Pennant Hills Day Surgery.
 He maintains Gastroenterological Society of Australia (GESA) accreditation and has been awarded Conjoint Committee for the Recognition of Training in Gastrointestinal Endoscopy certificates for gastroscopy and colonoscopy with above-average polyp detection rate.
 He is also involved in teaching junior gastroenterologists and very active in IBD research.

 Meet Dr Baraty